raig4359/fdk-client-swift/documentation/APPLICATION.md

 Success.
 Updates and returns a cart object as shown below.
-Refer `UpdateCartResponse` for more details.
+Refer `UpdateRequestCartResponse` for more details.

-Schema: `UpdateCartResponse`
+Schema: `UpdateRequestCartResponse`